Bankruptcy Assistance Program For Low Income Bankruptcy HelpPosted on: December 24, 2014

 Well, you start by contacting the Office of the Superintendent of Bankruptcy (OSB).
 Tell them your problem and they will send you a list of participating Licensed Insolvency Trustees.
 Not every trustee participates in this voluntary program.

-The idea is, you are not eligible for BAP until you have done your best to secure the services of a trustee the normal way.
+The idea is, you are not eligible for the Bankruptcy assistance Program until you have done your best to secure the services of a trustee the normal way.
 But the truth is, the program is often not needed.
 Bankruptcy trustees are used to dealing with people in financial straits.
 Many trustees, such as Richard Killen & Associates, are prepared to work with people and come to an arrangement that suits their circumstances and means.

 In any event, under OSB, you visit a trustee on the list given you.
 If, after the normal consultation (most trustees offer this for free), you cannot reach an arrangement to handle your bankruptcy, you ask the trustee to sign a paper and put down the reason why you couldn’t reach an arrangement.